thingsboard/thingsboard.github.io/docs/iot-gateway/install/rpm-installation.md

 ---

-This guide will help you to install ThingsBoard IoT Gateway on CentOS or RHEL.
+This guide will help you to install ThingsBoard IoT Gateway on AlmaLinux or RHEL.

 ## Prerequisites